JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure: SIEM Integration with ChatGPT/Readme.md

 Here are the steps I will be taking to complete this project:

-1. Create Play for ChatGPT from Scratch in Azure Cloud
+1. Create Playbook for ChatGPT from Scratch in Azure Cloud

 2. Assign Appropriate Permissions to ChatGPT